moboehle/Pytorch-LRP/README.md

                                   beta=.5)
     model_prediction, heatmap = inn_model.innvestigate(in_tensor=data)

 `heatmap` contains the relevance heatmap.
-The methods should work for 2D and 3D images alike, see the MNIST example notebook.
+The methods should work for 2D and 3D images alike, see the MNIST example notebook or the LRP and GB evaluation notebook for an example with MRI images.

 ## Code Structure

-Coming soon.
+The repository consists of the general LRP wrapper (innvestigator.py and inverter_util.py), a simple example for applying the wrapper in the case of MNIST data, and the evaluation notebook for obtaining the heatmap results discussed in the article.

 ## Trained Model and Heatmaps

-Coming soon.
+The trained model has been made available by Johannes Rieke, see https://github.com/jrieke/cnn-interpretability.
+The methods for obtaining the heatmaps are shown in the notebook **Evaluate GB and LRP**

 ## Data